 Indoor bikes or stationary bikes is considered one of the best ways to build up your cardio.
 It can be a light to moderate or a high-intensity workout making it such a versatile exercise machine ideal for beginners and experts.
 Stationary bikes utilize a weighted flywheel which can be adjusted to deliver the appropriate resistance.
 This will either increase or decrease the difficulty of this exercise.

 A spin class utilizes the stationary bike in a high-intensity workout.
-But it is more than just simply pedaling for half an hour or so.
+What is spin class and how it can offer you is is more than just simply pedaling for half an hour or so.
 Let us take a closer look at how spin class works and the benefits that it offers.

 Spin Class 101

 Spin classes use a stationary bike that forces your leg to be constantly moving.
 If you wish to stop, you will need to apply pressure to the pedals as they will continue moving for some time before going to a complete halt.
 This actually adds to its benefits as your legs will constantly be moving throughout the duration of the exercise.
 No wasted movement, as they say.

 Most spin classes can last up to an hour.
 The shortest ones I’ve seen was 45 minutes long.
 I have actually participated in a couple of spin classes and I have to admit that you really can’t take this exercise lightly.
 Half an hour in and I felt that I was at my limit.
 Pushed through and managed to finish the class and my legs were mush by the time I got home.

 Classes will obviously require an instructor and spin classes are no different.
 In fact, having an instructor actually helped give you that nudge to push harder.
 The instructor is there to tell you when to ‘put the pedal to the metal’ and when to act like you’re on a relaxing stroll around the countryside.
 I have to warn you that you should not take this exercise lightly.